javier-esp/diabetes-classification/README.md

 # diabetes-classification
-This repository contains a machine learning project designed to address diabetes classification using supervised learning techniques.
+This repository contains a basic machine learning project designed to address diabetes classification using supervised learning techniques.